arenLloyd/inflektion-engineering-assessment/README.md

 DB_USERNAME=
 DB_PASSWORD=
 ```
-After the Database connection setup, verify if can connect successfully.
+After the Database connection setup, verify if can connect successfully using this command.
 ```sh
 php artisan migrate
 ```